Eibriel/T2Statusnet/README.md

 Requesments
 -------------

-You should install requests and twitter with pip
+You should install requests and twitter with pip:
     pip-python3 install twitter requests